AndreasMayer18/2015-03-23-hbc-swc/additional_files/04-reorganizing-data.md

 # Writing data to file
 Although we have the annotated RPKM data matrix stored in memory, it would be quite useful for future analyses.
 We can export it to file using the `write.csv` command, including arguments for the filename (be sure to add on the correct path so it gets exported to your `data` directory).
-There are a numberof different options for data output (and input) and we will cover that in more depth in the last section of the R session.
+There are a number of different options for data output (and input) and we will cover that in more depth in the last section of the R session.

 ```r